robotology/assistive-rehab/doc/mkdocs/data/virtual_demo.md

 ![virtual-r1](https://user-images.githubusercontent.com/9716288/58802764-4104ab80-860e-11e9-868f-fce8e7708d49.png)

 The virtual R1 is shown on a screen with a RealSense on the top (indicated by the red arrow in the picture).
-The demo includes three phases:
+In this demo, the user in the field of view is automatically engaged and the interaction includes three phases:

   1. **observation phase**: the virtual robot welcomes the user and _shows_ the exercise to perform;
   2. **direct imitation phase**: the virtual robot performs the exercise together with the user, while _providing a verbal feedback_ on how the exercise is being performed;
   3. **occluded imitation phase**: the virtual robot keeps performing the exercise _behind a panel_ and _stops providing the verbal feedback_.

 Features like facial expressions, gazing the user and a verbal feedback are also included, such that the interaction is as close as possible to the real one.

-The demo is currently available in the branch [**`feat/virtual-robot`**](https://github.com/robotology/assistive-rehab/tree/feat/virtual-robot) and the related application can be found [here](https://github.com/robotology/assistive-rehab/tree/feat/virtual-robot/app/scripts), named _AssistiveRehab-virtual.xml.template_.
+The related application can be found [here](https://github.com/robotology/assistive-rehab/tree/master/app/scripts), named _AssistiveRehab-TWM-virtual.xml.template_.

 ## Dependencies